yilingu0094/yilingu0094.github.io/_pages/terms.md

   - Event: First Runner-up

-Currently, I'm also the member of CUHK-SZ tennis team, and responsible for teaching some tennis learners.
+Previously, I was also the member of CUHK-SZ tennis team, and responsible for teaching some tennis learners.

 <div align=center>